tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

     indicates if the offset coordinates are normalized.
 *  <b>`uniform_noise`</b>: An optional `bool`.
-Defaults to `True`. indicates if the noise should be generated using a uniform distribution or a gaussian distribution.
+Defaults to `True`. indicates if the noise should be generated using a uniform distribution or a Gaussian distribution.
 *  <b>`name`</b>: A name for the operation (optional).

 ##### Returns: